xepersian/bidi/README.md

 # The bidi Package
-The `bidi` package provides a convenient interface for typesetting bidirectional texts with plain TeX and LaTeX.
+The `bidi` package provides a convenient interface for typesetting bidirectional texts with plain TeX and LaTeX formats in XeTeX and LuaTeX engines.

 The package includes adaptations for use with many other commonly-used packages.